IgorDGomes/Oasis-Legacy-Bank/README.md

 3. Log in with your existing credentials or sign up to create a new account.

-4. Explore the various features of the application, including account management, fund transfers, bill payments, and mobile alerts.
+4. Explore the various features of the application, including account management, fund transfers, and bill payments<!-- , and mobile alerts -->.

 ## License